 However did we manage before calculators?
-Let's think about that
+Let's think about that for a moment.

 Obviously it isn't 20, but what is it?

-Here's one of those methods, and your task is to decide how and why
+Here's one of those methods, and your task is to decide how and why it works.

-SHIFT and click here to hear
+Click here to hear some audio

 or read the same explanation below the image.